xueannafang/HSP_toolkit_docs/candidate_checklist.md

 - We recommned to discuss potential restriction with the staff operating related facilities.
 - What is the restriction on the instrument?
 For example, TEM may require additional drying step if hexane is applied.
 HPLC, NMR, ESI, may also have a limited candidate options available.
 - Is there any requirement on hydrophobicity and contacting condition with your sample holder?
 The hydrophobicity of solvents and solute can together determine the appropriate sample holder materials for certain techniques.
-- Would that technique prefer voltaile or non-volatile solvents?
+- Would that technique prefer volatile or non-volatile solvents?
 - For MALDI: how is the compatibility between the matrix and solvent?
 - Is there any concern on the swellability of sample container?
 You may need to choose the correct material for the container if aggressive solvents are applied.